erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

 This question is related to tcp segment size (~1.4 K) and the new proposed tcp initial size (10), so if we multiply these two values we will understand that the ideal size for a HTML file is less than 14 KB, it is a html with gzip and all built.

 #### 2. Sprites
-When we deal with static resources files such as css and js is common perform the concatenation of these to decrease the number of requests.
-Thinking in this way, we can concatenate images in the same way we do with css/js files.
+When dealing with static resources such as css and js there is a constant routine to perform the concatenation of these files to decrease the number of requests.
+Following up this approach, we can concatenate images in the same way we do with css/js files.
 However, concatenate images is not so simple, but it is possible.
 The concatenation of images is also called `sprite`.

-Before getting started we could use Photoshop to concatenate the images, however we can automate this task with the popular [ImageMagick](http://www.imagemagick.org/) CLI with the following command:
+Before getting started we could use Photoshop to concatenate the images, however we can automate this task with the [ImageMagick](http://www.imagemagick.org/) CLI following the command bellow:

 ```sh
   $ convert src/assets/img/*.png -append dist/assets/img/sprite.png
 ```

-Now we need to use the new file and apply a unique background and then set with the help of DevTools the background-position for each corresponding image.
+At this moment we need to use the new file which was generated and apply a unique background setting up with DevTools the background-position for each corresponding picture.

 ```css
 .icon {